 During the race you can change your team riders and/or bikes as often as you like, but these changes can only take place in the pit area.
 Only entered riders and bikes that have passed checks on Saturday and Sunday may be used.
 Under no circumstances can you travel the wrong direction on the course, nor return to the pits by any other direction or means, other than following the entire route.

-NOTE: Team riders will need to exchange their transponder at rider change-over, or your laps won’t get registered.
+NOTE: Team riders will need to exchange their transponder at rider change-over in your pit area, or your laps won’t get registered.

-• For the 24 hour entrants Signing on and Bike Checking will close at 4.00pm prompt.
+• For the 24 hour entrants Signing on will close prompt. "see timetable for times"

-• For the 6 hour entrants Signing on and Bike Checking will start at 8:00am on the Sunday morning and close 10.00am prompt.
+• For the 6 hour entrants Signing on will be available on Saturday & from Friday 3pm and close prompt. "see timetable for times"

 • If you cannot make it for this time you must phone the Event Secretary before hand, and we will try to accommodate.
-Phone number to contact 07885 586386 or 01639 841765
+Phone number to contact 01639 874404

 Front and Rear tyre choice is unrestricted.